Zanark/blog/_posts/2019-07-12-A-Programmer-in-a-rut.md

 So dont let yourself get bored, go draw, learn something new, go out and play, try someone else's spotify playlist, watch a new movie/anime/tv-series/whatever.

+### 4. Connect to people who inspire you.

+> You are the avergae of the 5 people you spend most of your time with.

+When you hang out with people who have achieved something in their lives or are striving towards achieving something, you get inspired do someting in your life too.
+They might not know about this but they are your indirect mentors.
+Seeing them persue something ignites a fire inside you and when this fire spreads to other people, they too get motivated to do something and then this cycle goes on and on and on.